 - Improve passengers' access to intermodal journey solutions by, for example, improving the availability of travel information to operators and passengers and by promoting integrated ticketing.

 - Overcome regulatory and other barriers preventing operators from offering intermodal journey solutions.
 Such barriers include, for example, differing insurance requirements, questions related to liability and differing passenger rights legislation applicable to different transport modes.

-The report on intermodality drafted in the Observatory is available here [1015 KB] .
+The full report on intermodality drafted by the Observatory is available here [1015 KB] .

 At its most recent meeting on 28 March 2014, the Observatory - renamed European Observatory on airport capacity and quality - approved a new mandate [275 KB] , with no fixed term, saying that the role of the Observatory is:

 - To assist the Commission in addressing the airport capacity and quality challenge identified in the Commission's White Paper 2011 and its Communication 'Airport policy in the European Union - addressing capacity and quality to promote growth, connectivity and sustainable mobility';

 - To bring about an exchange of experience and best practices, within and outside Europe, on how to solve capacity and quality problems at airports;

 - To establish a better view of the problem, the impact as well as the solution including policy ones.